Higgs TTS#

 --output part2.wav

-Part 3 — female reads the question:
+Part 3 β€” she reads the result:

 curl -X POST http://localhost:8000/v1/audio/speech \